rgautam320/Django-Projects/Blog/README.md

 ## Steps to Run the Application

-You can follow this link: https://rgautam320-blog.herokuapp.com
+You can follow this link: [Live Link](https://rgautam320-blog.herokuapp.com)

 ### OR